Celanese: After World War II

+In 1989, Hoechst Celanese moved to buy out the remaining shareholders of Hoechst Celanese Canada and thus to fully privatize the Canadian unit in a deal worth $210 million.

 In 1998, in a $2.7 billion deal, Hoechst Celanese sold its Trevira division to a consortium between Houston-based KoSa, a joint venture of Koch Industries, IMASAB S.A., and Grupo Xtra, both of Mexico.
-Also in 1998, Hoechst combined most of its industrial chemical operations into a new company, Celanese AG.
+Also in 1998, Hoechst combined most of its industrial-chemical operations into a new company, Celanese AG.

-In 1999, Hoechst spun off Celanese AG as a publicly traded German corporation, cross-listed on both the Frankfurt and New York stock exchanges as "CZZ" and "CZ", respectively.
+In 1999, Hoechst spun off Celanese AG as a publicly-traded German corporation, cross-listed on both the Frankfurt and New York stock exchanges as "CZZ" and "CZ", respectively.
+This was done in a vast corporate restructuring associated with the parent's merger with Rhone-Poulenc.

+2000- present

-On 16 December 2003, the U.S. private equity firm Blackstone Group announced a takeover offer for Celanese, after two years of wooing management.
+On December 16, 2003, the U.S. private-equity firm Blackstone Group announced a takeover offer for Celanese, after two years of wooing management.
 Shareholders formally approved the offer from Blackstone on 16 June 2004, and Blackstone completed the acquisition of Celanese AG.
-The company was delisted from the New York Stock Exchange, and Blackstone changed the entity's name back to Celanese Corporation.
+The company was delisted from the New York Stock Exchange, and Blackstone changed the entity's name back to "Celanese Corporation".
 Under Blackstone, a number of streamlining initiatives were undertaken, and several acquisitions were made.

-On 21 January 2005, Celanese Corporation conducted an initial public offering and became a publicly traded corporation traded on the New York Stock Exchange under the symbol "CE".
-When Blackstone sold the last of its shares in 2007, it had made five times what it had invested and it, and its co-investors collected a $2.9 billion profit.
+On January 21, 2005, Celanese Corporation conducted an initial public offering and became a publicly-traded corporation traded on the New York Stock Exchange under the symbol "CE".
+When Blackstone sold the last of its shares in 2007, it had made five times what it had invested: Blackstone and its co-investors collected a $2.9 billion profit.

 In June 2009, the company sold its polyvinyl alcohol (PVOH) business to Sekisui Chemical Co., Ltd.